trholy/risksim/README.md

 * 💻 **Interactive Dashboard** – Explore dependencies, distributions, and risk measure variability directly in your browser using Streamlit.

-* 🔁 **Instability & Convergence Analysis** – Evaluate the variability of Monte Carlo results under repeated sampling.
+* 🔁 **Output Variability Demonstration** – Check out the variability of Monte Carlo results under repeated sampling.

 ---